Chris Warner: Reception

 Popular both with fans and critics alike, Michael Galvin has got praise throughout his time on the show getting nominated for Best Actor at the 2008 Qantas TV and Film Awards and numerous nominations in the TV Guide Best on the Box Awards.
 He has been identified as a "key character", who delivers "the shock factor".
 Following the airing of the show's first ever episode, Colleen Reilly from the Dominion Sunday Times noted Chris and Alison's (Danielle Cormack) relationship as a highlight and pondered how it would develop.
 Reviewer Hugh Sundae of the New Zealand Herald praised Galvins acting in the 2010 90 Minute episode saying he was "good" and "consistent".
 For marketing for Galvin's play Station to Station, Chris was described as; 'perennially popular'.
 In 2002, Chris was named the 10th best character to ever feature on the show.
 In 2012, the character was named as one of the standout characters of the show's first 20 years.

-Following Chris' departure in 1996, the show's publicists received constant fanmail asking for his return.
+Following Chris's departure in 1996, the show's publicists received constant fanmail asking for his return.
 Chris received negative backlash upon his return in 2000 for not showing the same characteristics as he had when he left and for being "boring" and no longer a "rogue".
-However, in 2013, Chris' return was listed as the shows best ever character return by the Shortland Street website.
+However, in 2013, Chris's return was listed as the shows best ever character return by the Shortland Street website.
 The 2012 storyline that saw Chris stalked and manipulated by an ex patient Hayley O'Neill (Michelle Blundell) and concluded in him being framed for her murder, was named by Lydia Jenkin of The New Zealand Herald as one of the soap's best story lines.
 The 2013 storyline which saw Chris deal with son, Phoenix Raynor's (Geordie Holibar) teenage angst, was criticised by a television critic who believed the trouble Phoenix was getting into was, "not interesting enough trouble for me to really care".